 5: Baton Rouge, La.

-Baton Rouge scores high on our list, thanks to the strong community vibe perpetuated by students at Louisiana State University: Think of it as YBS meets LSU.
-It’s old (founded in 1699) and small (about 230,000), but Baton Rouge made the news after Hurricane Katrina, as many displaced folks from New Orleans sought temporary refuge there and stayed.
+Baton Rouge scores high on our list thanks to the strong community vibe perpetuated by students at Louisiana State University.
+It’s old (founded in 1699) and small (about 230,000), but Baton Rouge made the news after Hurricane Katrina as many displaced folks from New Orleans sought temporary refuge there and stayed.
 It’s downright subtropical there — the average high is 61 degrees in January — and the city was ranked in 2010 as a top 10 place for young adults by Portfolio magazine, and in the top five by Kiplinger.

 Did you know: Baton Rouge means “red stick” in French.
 The city got its name from blood-drenched poles Native Americans used to hang bear heads and fish in various rituals.
 French explorers found these poles, and the informal name stuck.